davideme/PromiseKit/README.markdown

     class Something {
         lazy var foo = dispatch_promise { return something() }
     }

+* See if all existing pods that depend on PromiseKit lint against 2’s compatability layer
+* Split out compatability layer into subspec

 * Test UIViewController.m, SLComposeViewController, MFMailViewController etc.
-  * Do it properly by actually pressing buttons in simulator.
+  * Do it properly by programmatically pressing buttons in simulator.
 Yes it's fragile but yes it actually tests the categories.
 * Wait for all pods that depend on PMK to merge and trunk push your dependency correction PRs
 * Fully document all methods in CorePromise

+* It's really weird that you can't finally after a catch (in Swift), but I'm not sure what to do about it.

 POSTRELEASETODO
 ===============